 Resolutions For Student Success (RSS)

 RSS Mediation Team assists in responding to resolve differences and concerns regarding special education by using neutral intervention and providing support to families and educators in San Diego County.
+The Exceptional Family Resource Center (EFRC) will facilitate the Resolutions for Student Success (RSS) process to help resolve conflicts between schools and families who have children with special needs.
 This is a free program.

 Call (800) 977-7008 or visit: EFRC Online